linode/docs/docs/guides/applications/messaging/install-rocket-chat-helpdesk/index.md

 #### Forwarding to the Rocket.Chat Cluster

 To access the Rocket.Chat instance from the Kubernetes cluster, you have a few options.
-Below you can see probably the most useful options for getting started.
+Below you can see two useful options for getting started.

 -   Forward the port.
 This option on its own is only viable for testing.
 It uses kubectl to forward the Kubernetes service to a local port.